solarsailer/matthieuoger.com/content/posts/2014-02-05-origami-quartz-composer.md

 ---
 date: "2014-02-05"

-title: Interaction prototyping with Origami
+title: "Interaction Prototyping with Origami"
 excerptQuote:
   name: "Facebook"
   quote: "Origami provides a set of tools for Quartz Composer that make interaction prototyping a lot easier."